 AI Agent Systems

 AI Agents represent the evolution from passive chatbots to autonomous systems that can reason, plan, use tools, and complete complex multi-step tasks.
-This chapter covers everything from foundational concepts to production deployment.
+This chapter covers everything from foundational concepts to production deployment, updated for 2025-2026 developments.

 | Component | Description | Example |